warmans/cv/CV.md

 and configure their integration.
 This meant creating systems for processing time-series data, raw data storage/life-cycle management, tools for writing business rules and simulating them across historic data, user management and so on.*
-*Over the course of 6+ years I have continued to develop this project as well as taking on more management responsibilities, eventually changing my role from full-stack developer to engineering manager.
+*Over the course of 6+ years I continued to develop this project as well as taking on more management responsibilities, eventually changing my role from full-stack developer to engineering manager.
 However, despite this role change I still spent the majority of my time working directly on the project - coding, debugging, designing new features, running the scrum process and so on.
 After a few years in this role I wanted to move back to development full